Table of Contents

 Letters of No Objection NYC Bottom Line

-Essentially, a Letter of No Objection (LNO) is a legal document issued by the New York City DOB to confirm the legal status of a structure built prior to January 1, 1938.
+A Letter of No Objection (LNO) confirms the legal status of a structure built prior to January 1, 1938.
 Specifically, some buildings typically do not have a CO on file with the DOB because, as mentioned previously, buildings constructed prior to 1938 were not required to have a CO.
 Additionally, a LNO is required for all proposed construction work in IMD buildings, no matter who requested the work that is going to be performed.
 To get a LNO from the NYC Loft Board, an owner must be following all applicable Loft Board rules.

 If you are considering purchasing a building that was built prior to 1938, you are not required to have a CO or a LNO on file in order to buy the property.
 Most standard purchasing contracts include boilerplate language that simply states that if a seller is unable to obtain a valid certificate of occupancy because one is not available, this requirement may be waived.